3rl-io/spidgets-3dof/README.md

 Spatial widgets in a browser with 3 degrees of freedom.
 Works with Linux or Mac, and one of these glasses:

-Confirmed:
 * Rokid Air, Max
 * XREAL Air, Air 2, and Air 2 Pro, Light

-Pending testing:
-* Grawoow G530 (a.k.a.
-Metavision M53)
-* Mad Gaze Glow

-This is a proof of concept and isn't very smooth to use yet.
-The content is all hardcoded.
+This is a proof of concept and the content is all hardcoded in `public/index.html`.
 In progress, high priority:

 - Windows compatibility
 - UX features like re-centering